tbarlow12/tbarlow12.github.io/content/blog/posts/Mistakes.md

 ![alt text](https://media.giphy.com/media/TBOvwBGkQShnq/giphy.gif)

 To counteract that behavioral tendency, we put up quality gates.
-On our team, in every other repository we work with, we establish branch protection policies that prohibit anyone from pushing directly to `master` or even `dev`.
+On our team, in every repository we work with, we establish branch protection policies that prohibit anyone from pushing directly to `master` or even `dev`.
 We require pull requests that trigger CI pipelines and establish baseline coverage requirements for both the project as a whole and the current diff being submitted.
 (Side note on code coverage: We recognize that developers can "game the system" when it comes to code coverage, so the tests are reviewed with just as much scrutiny as the application code.)

 These standards are required on every single project that we work on.
 All of this could have been so easily prevented if I had just asked for even one other pair of eyes to look over these basic policies before I had deployed them.
 Instead, I ignored the rules, wandered off into the wilderness by myself and got mauled by the proverbial bear of disaster.